aiman-al-masoud/deixiscript/src/transpile/README.md

 Anaphora are resolved during this stage, requiring also knowledge from the Conceptual Model, for example when entities are referred to anaphorically by superclass type.

+Instructions are also treated as entities, and they are related to program objects by usage/definition relations.

 # Validate Against Conceptual Model

 Check that the relationships between the entities in the World Model don't conflict with the constraints imposed by the Conceptual Model.